 Continuing Mediator Education Opportunities

-Domestic Intimate Partner Abuse & the Impact of Technology
+Interpersonal Violence & The Impact of Technology

-Presenter: Women's Center for Advancement
+Presenter: Karoline Hovorka, Women's Center for Advancement

 Education Hours - Approved for: